 This page covers sources of free images and media and how to reference them.
 For more information on copyright and referencing have a look at the above tab called APA Referencing

 All Public Domain and Creative Commons images can be saved to your computer and reused in your own work, whether it is a PowerPoint, blog, wiki or other instance.
-It is always best practice to reference your images even if they are in the Public Domain.
-You can also hyperlink your image to its source page.
+It is always best practice to reference your images in an academic setting regardless of their copyright status.
 See Best practices for attribution for tips on referencing your images.